SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 An inevitable transformation into Old Town Singapore?
 As the city’s proportion of older residents has been growing at rapid pace, the gerontological aspect will dominate the city’s future planning strategies of this prosperous, ageing city-state.

 As physical mobility declines with old age, the city’s planners could consider making further adjustments to public space, sporting facilities and recreation amenities.
-For instance, high density networks of visually stimulating trails between residential estates and larger parks would possibly encourage more older folks to go for longer walks – the only viable physical activity for many elderly.
+For instance, high density networks of visually stimulating trails between residential estates and larger parks would possibly encourage more older folks to go for longer walks – the only viable physical activity for many elderly with physical disabilities.

 In the morning hours older folks regularly practice Qigong on the small HDB-games courts.